-DIY Pool Float Costumes For Dogs — Sharing the ultimate get up for your pets on Halloween: DIY Pool Float Costume For The Pups!
+DIY Pool Float Costumes For Pups — Sharing the ultimate get up for your pets on Halloween: DIY Pool Float Costume for the pups!
 See the hilarity and how to now…

 First things first, this would’ve been FAR easier and more practical for wearing if I had skipped velcro straps and had sewn it straight onto pink and white doggy t-shirts instead!

 Secondly, I made the animal heads a bit too tall so they kept wanting to fall over the second either pup starting picking up speed or turned too fast.

 Ideally, the heads should only be about an inch or two taller than the dogs head to have better balance.

 - 2 pieces of pink fabric for the flamingo head and neck